c-castillo/fiware-cygnus/doc/installation/src_install.md

 These are the packages you will need to install under `APACHE_FLUME_HOME/plugins.d/cygnus/libext/` **if you did not included them in the Cygnus package**:

 * mysql-connector-java-5.1.31-bin.jar

+### OrionPostgreSQLSink dependencies

+These are the packages you will need to install under `APACHE_FLUME_HOME/plugins.d/cygnus/libext/` **if you did not included them in the Cygnus package**:

+* postgresql-9.4-1202-jdbc41

 ##Contact
 Fermín Galán Márquez (fermin.galanmarquez@telefonica.com)